dubinsky/dubinsky/_posts/2019-05-06-publishing-papers-on-web-2.md

 J2V8 documentation for limited gain, I ended up instantiating new V8 runtime for every typesetting call.
 Even then, it isn't entirely stable: some times, JVM crashes; some times, stopping Gradle daemon helps etc.

+That is why DocBook plugin tries to use J2V8 only if it is specifically configured, and even then if it fails to load it falls back to calling Node in an external process for each typesetting.

 ## Weird Stuff ##